 - The nature and seriousness of the conduct

 - How long ago the conduct occurred

 - The applicant’s age at the time of the conduct

 - The applicant’s motivation during the unfavorable conduct

 - The likelihood that the unfavorable conduct will recur

 There are numerous reasons why a person can be denied, which are addressed in the adjudicative guidelines.
 The adjudicative guidelines specifically judge: allegiance to the U.S., financial reasons, the applicant’s sexual behavior, outside activities, drug and alcohol use, emotional considerations, and the misuse of technology information systems.

 If you apply for security clearance and it is denied, you have the opportunity to file an appeal where you can address any negative information that was gathered during the background investigation, but it is not a DIY situation.

-If the adjudication process resulted in an unsatisfactory decision that you desire to correct, Claery & Green, LLP can help you clarify or correct the derogatory finding, and request a reversal in judgement.
+If the adjudication process resulted in an unsatisfactory decision that you desire to correct, Claery & Hammond, LLP can help you clarify or correct the derogatory finding, and request a reversal in judgement.